How does this medication work? What will it do for me?

 Take care to avoid overheating during strenuous exercise or in hot temperatures, and avoid becoming dehydrated by drinking enough fluids.

 Compulsive behaviour: This medication has been known to cause changes in behaviour.
 People who have a history of a gambling disorder may be at an increased risk of compulsive gambling.
 You may notice other compulsive behaviours, such binge eating, increased or inappropriate sexual thoughts or urges, or inappropriate spending.
-If you experience any of these behaviours or urges, see your doctor; if you notice compulsive behaviour in a family member, ensure that they see their doctor.
+If you experience any of these behaviours or urges, see your doctor; if you notice compulsive behaviour in a family member taking this medication, ensure that they see their doctor.

 Diabetes: Aripiprazole may increase blood sugar for people with diabetes or those who are at risk for diabetes.
 If you have diabetes, monitor your blood sugar frequently as recommended by your doctor.
 If you experience symptoms of high blood sugar (e.g., increased urination, increased thirst, increased eating, and weakness) while taking this medication, contact your doctor.

 Drowsiness/reduced alertness: Aripiprazole may cause drowsiness or lightheadedness, which could interfere with your ability to do activities requiring alertness, such as driving a car.
+It can also impair judgement.
 Avoid these activities if the medication affects you in this way.
 Avoid alcohol while taking aripiprazole as it may increase your drowsiness.

 Infection: Aripiprazole can reduce the number of cells that fight infection in the body (white blood cells).
 If you experience an increase in the number of colds or other infections, talk to your doctor.